Nicolai8/add-to-calendar/README.md

 https://github.com/AddToCalendar/addtocalendar is now part of https://www.addevent.com/ and in future will be suspended at all.
-So, this is almost complete rewrite of that library, with fallback to its old url for IE8-9.
+So, this is almost complete rewrite of that library.

 ### Setup